synthql/SynthQL/packages/docs/docs/350-query-composition.md

     })
 ```

-One you have views you can easily turn these into queries as follows:
+Once you have views, you can easily turn these into queries as follows:

 ```ts
 function findPetById(id:number) {